 - Radon: A radioactive gas, radon is produced by the breakdown of uranium in the earth.
 Radon exposure typically occurs indoors in concentrated locations and can lead to lung cancer.
 The EPA recommends periodically testing the radon levels in your home.

 - Asbestos: Longterm exposure to asbestos can lead to lung cancer, as well as many other potentially fatal diseases, such as mesothelioma.
-Although asbestos is found in many homes and public buildings across the U.S., exposure usually occurs in the workplace.
+Although there are many products that still contain asbestos in homes and public buildings across the U.S., exposure usually occurs in the workplace.
 Those who work in facilities with a history of using the contaminant (including mines, mills, and power plants) are especially at risk.

 - Other carcinogens: A carcinogen is any substance that has been proven to cause cancer in cells.
 Known carcinogens include arsenic, diesel exhaust, and uranium, among others.